cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

-While in others on the internet or in your classes may have taught you to use anaconda, We will avoid it as it has several disadvantages for edevelopers.
+While in others on the internet or in your classes may have taught you to use anaconda, We will avoid it as it has several disadvantages for developers.
 The reason for this is that it installs many packages that you are likely not to use.
-In fact installing anaconda on your VM will waste space and time and you should look into other installs.
+Installing anaconda on your VM will waste space and time and you should look into other installs.

 We do not recommend that you use anaconda or miniconda as it may